codahale/lockstitch-go/design.md

 [NIST SP 800-185]: https://www.nist.gov/publications/sha-3-derived-functions-cshake-kmac-tuplehash-and-parallelhash

-If protocol has a stream of unknown length as an input, the stream should be first hashed with SHA3-256 to securely reduce it to an input with a known length.
+If the protocol has a stream of unknown length as an input, the stream should be first hashed with SHA3-256 to securely reduce it to an input with a known length.

 ### `Derive`